paulegradie/SeqPyPlot/README.md

 #### --Seaborn
 #### --Numpy

-Most machines come preinstalled with matplotlib.
-Its the library used for creating all of the plots so grab it if you don't have it.
+Matplotlib & Seaborn are the libraries used for creating all of the plots so grab it if you don't have it.
 Seaborn is used to stylize all of the plots.
-At the moment, the code breaks without it - however it would be smart of me to make the  implementation of seaborn option by adding a quick on import.
-Numpy is available on most macs, but windows users should download the anaconda distribution of python and install this on their local machine.
-Its comes with nearly every library you could ever need including Numpy.
+Numpy is used to perform some vector math during plot generation.
+These libraries are available via pip, however numpy could cause you some trouble.
+The easiest way to install all of these dependencies, as far as I'm aware, is to use one of the python distrutions such as Continuum's Anaconda distribution.

 ## Usage

 #### usage: python SeqPyPlot.py [options] [-raw_data (or) -plot_data] -num 2 -time d1,d2,d3